Excellentcr7/Sam-wealth/README.md

+<meta # # Blog Template

+A lightweight blog structure built with HTML.

+## Features
+- Clean layout
+- Individual post pages (`blog1.html`, `blog2.html`)
+- Easy to update and style

-<meta # Sam Wealth – Personal Portfolio
+Perfect for developers who want to blog without WordPress.
+Wealth – Personal Portfolio

 This is my personal website built with HTML/CSS and GitHub Pages.